BEEFY-JOE/AbletonLiveOnLinux/README.md

 ```

 3. log out and log back in your machine and launch Live 12 Suite

+### Problems Noted So Far
+1. Severe CPU Penalty, out of the box Live 12 is using anywhere from 10-20% CPU not doing anything, the demo project sometimes exceeds 60% CPU usage with 256 quantum in pipewire, 128 quantum results in missed audio packets, exceeding 100% on demo project.
+2. Menu bar is not visible, can be accessed wth ALT+F and arrow keys
+3. Program needs to be fullscreen, non fullscreen window cannot be controlled/resized
+4. Multiple Windows very inconvenient to use inside of Wine Virtual Desktop

 ## Additional Resources
 ### Custom Wine and Linux Kernel for Audio Production